Lima – Cusco – Urubamba – Sacred Valley – Machu Picchu

 Check-in at Los Angeles Airport.
 Depart for Lima, Peru.
 AV Travel Tour Director will assist and escort travelers throughout the trip.

 This morning, you will board a short flight to Cusco (Cuzco), capital to the Inca Empire, located 11,000 ft above sea level.
-Cusco is also an important agricultural region with natural reserve of native Peruvian species, including 2,000 varieties of potato cultivated by the local people.
-You’ll see the Plaza de Armas, center of the Inca Empire, where Francisco Pizarro proclaimed the conquest of Cusco.
-Here, you’ll find Cusco’s beautiful 16th-century cathedral, built on the ruins of the Koricancha, an important Inca temple to the Sun God (L/D)
+Cusco is also an important agricultural region with a natural reserve of native Peruvian species, including 2,000 varieties of potato cultivated by the local people.
+You’ll see the Plaza de Armas, the center of the Inca Empire, where Francisco Pizarro proclaimed the conquest of Cusco.
+Here, you’ll find Cusco’s beautiful 16th-century cathedral, built on the ruins of the Koricancha, an important Inca temple to the Sun God.
+(L/D)

 During the Inca period, this temple was literally covered with gold but within months of the arrival of the first conquistadors, this incredible wealth was all taken as treasure for Spain.
 In the recent years, many fusion and neo-Andean restaurants have developed and their cuisine is prepared with a modern techniques and a blend of traditional Andean and international ingredients.
 Next, a journey to the Sacred Valley of the Incas (Urubamba Valley) in the Andes of Peru is a must.
 According to a few colonial documents, the Sacred Valley is referred to as the “Valley of Yucay”, which encompasses the heartland of the Inca Empire.
 However, the valley generally includes all the towns that are formed along the Urubamba River such as Calca, Lamay, Písac, and Ollantaytambo.
 The Sacred River is fed by numerous rivers, which descend through adjoining valleys that contains numerous archaeological remains and villages.
 This special geography and climate was once the Inca Empire’s main region of natural wealth and corn production in Peru.
 (B/L/D)